 Text writers have also provided valuable contribution to the search for definition of this term.
 I.D.
-Uzo Esq22 chronicled definitions of the term jurisdiction to include:
+Uzo Esq that:

-The legal right by which judges exercise their authority... it is the power and authority of court to hear and determine a judicial proceeding and power to render a particular judgment in question.
-It is the right and power of a court to adjudicate concerning the subject matter in a given case...
-'Criminal Jurisdiction' denotes a term used in constitutional law and public law to describe the power of courts to hear a case brought by a state accusing a defendant of the commission of a crime.23It refers to24a court's power to hear a case of which circumstances relate to an alleged crime.
+The word jurisdiction means the authority the court has to decide matters before it or to take cognizance of matters presented in a formal way for its decision.
+The legal right by which judges exercise their authority? it is the power and authority of court to hear and determine a judicial proceeding and power to render a particular judgment in question.
+It is the right and power of a court to adjudicate concerning the subject matter in a given case?
+'Criminal Jurisdiction' denotes a term used in constitutional law and public law to describe the power of courts to hear a case brought by a state accusing a defendant of the commission of a crime. ??3 It refers to ??4 'Securities Court' is a specialized court that adjudicates on securities or capital market matters or cases.
+Like in Nigeria where the nomenclature given to the court is Investment and Securities Tribunal (IST) a court's power to hear a case of which circumstances relate to an alleged crime.
 It is guided by law of criminal procedure to regulate what cases each classification of court within the judicial system shall adjudicate upon.

-'Securities Crimes' are conceptualized as 'offences or criminal practices committed by filtering, stealing, defrauding or manipulating securities stocks. transactions, securities ideas to one's advantage.
+'Securities Crimes' are conceptualized as 'offences or criminal practices committed by filtering, stealing, defrauding or manipulating securities stocks, transactions, securities ideas to one's advantage.
 Securities crimes ranges from stock frauds, insider abuse/trading, cyber/internet securities illegal activities, proceeds of ill-gotten wealth from species of securities stocks, wiring of ill-gotten securities proceeds into foreign accounts.
 Securities crimes are getting more complex, near apocalyptic and pyronomic that to define securities-based crimes remains exhaustive.
 Because of the complexity of securities transactions, complex antisocial and criminal activities have become notorious among the market felons and inordinate ringleaders.
 The urgent message in restoring amity, trust and integrity back to the market is to keep legislating proactive laws to counter these harmful securities tradings and institutionalizing enforcement infrastructures such as specialized superior securities court with wide civil and criminal jurisdictions to adjudicate securities matters, training judges in securities terms and practices, and ensuring complete independence of the court.